 Homes in estrato 5 and 6 pay higher utility rates to subsidize lower utility rates in estrato 1, 2 and 3.
 And homes in estrato 4 doesn’t pay extra or receive subsidies.

-For example, the following table shows the price for Claro’s following triple play service in Medellín, which has prices that vary by estrato:
+For example, The following table shows an approximate the price for Claro’s following triple play service in Medellín, which has prices that vary by estrato:

 - 10 Mbps Internet

 - 100 regular TV channels + 60 HD channels

 - Fixed line (fijo) telephone service with unlimited calls to fixed line phones

 Also, the higher estratos 5 and 6 will have higher utility rates for electricity, gas and water services.
 While estrato 1, 2 and 3 have lower subsidized rates.

 Also, in general, homes in higher estratos tend to have higher rental prices and purchase prices per square meter than in lower estratos.
 Also, property taxes can be higher in the higher estratos.
 If you rent, property taxes are typically paid by the owner.